drifter-handbook/drifter-handbook.github.io/_pages/cannons_journal/transcript1.md

 <i style="font-style: italic;">I've heard rumors of an artifact in this world of cosmic abilities.
 This item supposedly gives the user the ability to make contact with other worlds.
 While I have no clue what this artifact looks like, if we can find it then perhaps we will have better luck with collecting information.</i>

+**Drifter Cannon:** <i style="font-style: italic;">I would be greatly interested in any artifact that gives me access to more information.
+There are several individuals I need more information on, and this artifact might be able to help with that.
+I am willing to help you search for this artifact, so if you have any more information on this matter, let me know.</i>

 [**Back to Drifter Cannon's Journal**](/cannons_journal/page1.html)